-Compared to the rest of the Fairfield market, the Central Norwalk submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Fairfield market, the Central Norwalk region has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 2 listings have been posted online, which means leases most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 150% of the available space in the Central Norwalk are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 2 listings have been listed, which means spaces most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 200% of the available leases in the Central Norwalk are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,310 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this area are close to 2 floors.
+Even though the median size is 3,310 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this region are close to 2 floors.
 Most buildings in this market were built in 1978 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Health care is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Central Norwalk folk.
+Health care is the dominant industry in this market.
+Commute by car is the most popular way to get to work amongst Central Norwalk occupants.
 Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.